wkgcass/vproxy/doc/lb-example.md

 System: save ~/vproxy.conf
 ```

-Except for saving by hand, the config can be automatically saved in `~/.vproxy/vproxy.last` for every hour.
+Except for saving by hand, the config would be automatically saved in `~/.vproxy/vproxy.last` for every hour.
 And if it's terminated by `SIGINT` or `SIGHUP`, or manually shutdown, the config will also be saved.

-And last saved config will be loaded if the start up arguments not containing any `load` command.
+And last saved config will be loaded if the startup arguments not containing any `load` command.